frankjoshua/robomo-club-robot/README.md

 IdentityFile ~/.ssh/robot_id_rsa
 ```

-Then you should be able to ssh into the nano with.
+Then you should be able to ssh into the nano with out a password and run sudo commands.
 If not fix it.

 ```
 ssh robot